Online CACREP (Counseling) Accredited Degree Programs

 Which Degree Does CACREP Accredit?

-The Council for Higher Education Accreditation will accredit master’s and doctoral degree programs in many areas of counseling.
-Specifically, it focuses on only graduate-level degree accreditation.
+The Council for Higher Education Accreditation focuses on graduate-level degree accreditation.
+Specifically, it accredits master’s and doctoral degree programs in many areas of counseling.

 Other CACREP FAQs